stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 ## Choosing a Text Editor ##

 Solus includes a command-line version of [nano](https://www.nano-editor.org/), as well as a desktop text editor.
-The text editor has some support for programming, but is more useful for light-weight word processing.
+These text editors have some support for programming, but are more useful for light-weight word processing.
 Unless you already have a preferred editor, I suggest that you install [Atom](http://www.atom.io), which is a powerful graphical text editor that is specifically designed for programming.